a3bd2lra7man/m7_db/README.md

 1- it have three main classes M7DB M7Table and M7Dao

-2- u have to extends the three tables to let them work with each other
+2- you have to extends the three tables to let them work with each other

-3- the three classes try to remove the redundant code and gives you helper function
+3- the three classes try to remove the redundant code and gives you helper functions

-### M7DB Class
+## M7DB Class

-M7DB will create the database beyond you and provide a singleton database M7DB provide a helper methods as createTable()
+M7DB will create the database beyond you and provide a singleton database

+M7DB also provide a helper methods as createTable()

 #### Example

-to use it u should extends M7DB
+to use it you should extends M7DB

 M7DB force you to override

 1- the databaseName getter

-2- onCreate function passed to the initialization of database *perfect place to create your table*
+2- onCreate function passed to the initialization of database (perfect place to create your table)

 ```dart